admin-shell-io/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/Submodel](http://admin-shell.io/aas/2/0/Submodel) The Submodel class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

-## Submodel/inAccordanceWith
- The Submodel is in accordance with a given standard specified in the STO ontology

- [http://admin-shell.io/aas/2/0/Submodel/inAccordanceWith](http://admin-shell.io/aas/2/0/Submodel/inAccordanceWith) The attribute inAccordanceWith of the Submodel class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'.

 ## Submodel/submodelElement
  A submodel consists of zero or more submodel elements.